AFASSoftware/typescript-assistant/readme.md

 - Run continuous integration (`npm run ci`)
 - Clean (`npm run clean`)

+Read about the philosophy behind TypeScript Assistant on [our blog](https://dev.afas.nl/blog-dev/typescript-assistant).

 ## Getting started

 You can try TypeScript Assistant on a new project by running